magao-x/MagAOX/README.md

 * Install requires root privileges.

 ToDo:
-- [] Implement su and asking for password as part of install process
 - [] Use environment variables for path to various parts of build system, path to libMagAOX PCH, etc.
 - [] Possibly use name of directory for target app name.

 ## System Setup

-The following are the typical MagAOX system directories, which means they are #define-ed in libMagAOX/common/config.hpp:
+The following are the default MagAOX system directories.

 ```
 /opt/MagAOX               [MagAOX system directory]